Teaching Place Value

 Here is what the place value anchor chart looks like when we are done.

+Exit Tickets: After we have done our first few lessons, I do a little bit of a place value exit ticket type check.
 This is the left hand side “output” assignment for their notebooks.
 Kids love it, and it’s an easy way for me to see if they grasped the concept I just taught them.
 For the Base Ten Model of this large number, I explain it to them, BUT I don’t make them draw it out.
 Instead, I have them split their 6-digit number into two smaller 3-digit numbers and represent it that way.
+You can grab the three pages I used in the notebook for free HERE!

 Then, they get into groups and compile their information into a chart and answer questions about all of their candy values.
 It really helps students understand the difference between PLACE and VALUE because they see that even though one student has 29 pieces of candy, they may have the lowest value because of the types of candy they had.
 They all have those lightbulb moments during this activity that I just LOVE!